PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Matching and Route Planning Policy

 Algorithm \ref{alg:hopzone_assignment} determines which hop-zone to allocate for a given goods request $r_i$.
 Given an input of the location information contained in $r_i$, vehicle $V_j$'s current route $S_{V_j}$, a drop-off threshold radius $d_{drop}$, and a minimum distance gain tolerance $d_{gain_{min}}$, the Hop-zone assignment algorithm outputs the ``next-destination" for $r_i$.

-$d_{drop}$ and $d_{gain_{min}}$ are two hyperparameters that suggest the minimum threshold below which a hop-zone transit is no more desirable.
+$d_{drop}$ and $d_{gain_{min}}$ are two hyper parameters that suggest the minimum threshold below which a hop-zone transit is no more desirable.
 As seen in line 5, if the request is already within the drop-off radius, the next destination assigned is the final destination of the request.

 Given the vehicle's current route $S_{V_j}$, lines 10-14 first check for the stop that maximizes the distance towards the final destination of the request.
 Upon finding the most suitable stop, lines 16-21 find the nearest hopzone to the stop.
 This is deemed the most suitable hop-zone unless the threshold parameters are not met as checked in lines 22,23.